X-Scan: Giving Transportation Departments “X-ray vision”

-A source with the power, photon energy and adjustability developed in this project will allow the use of Compton scattering, in which the X-rays are scattered off the material being probed and return to a detector on the same side of the object as the source.
-Compton scattering requires far higher X-ray power than does direct X-ray scanning, in which the detector is on the opposite side of the structure from the source, but has the great advantage that scanning can be done from one side.
-Such one-side scanning will greatly reduce the cost and time of inspections, making possible the timely preventive maintenance of infrastructure such as bridges, roads and buildings.
+X-Scan’s photon energy and power adjustability will allow the use of Compton scattering, in which the X-rays are scattered off the material being probed and returned to a detector on the same side of the object as the source of energy.
+Compton scattering requires far higher X-ray power than direct X-ray scanning, in which the detector is on the opposite side of the structure from the source.
+This means X-Scan can scan roads, bridges and buildings all on the one same side.
+Such one-sided X-Scans will greatly reduce the preventive maintenance and infrastructure inspections costs and times.

-The X-ray source technology is being developed as a “spin-off” of our medium–term research into the use of the DPF device as a source for nuclear waste free nuclear fusion energy.
-Essentially the same technology can produce both useful clean energy and extremely intense X-ray pulses.
+The X-ray source technology is being developed as a “spin-off” of our medium–term research into the use of the DPF as a source for fusion energy.
+Essentially the same technology can produce both useful energy and extremely intense X-ray pulses.

 Our market projections, based on discussions with likely final customers including state departments of transportation, indicate that our X-ray source integrated into an inspection system can yield sales of $20 million/year and profits of at least $3 million/year within two or three years of introduction into the market.
 We anticipate that we will be able to begin marketing this device in three to four years with the help of an industrial partner.